The site where Tanya Denise Jackson was found

 Using Street View and the Google Maps measurement tool, we were able to narrow down the dump site to this general area.

-The authorities believe that Peaches was murdered less than three days before her body was discovered.
+The authorities estimated that Jackson was murdered less than three days before her body was discovered.
 This means that she probably went missing at some point between June 25th (Wednesday) and June 27th, 1997 (Friday).

 Aerial image

 This is an aerial image of the wooded area at Hempstead Lake State Park in Lakeview.
 McDonald Pond is visible in the top-left corner.
-In the bottom-right corner, we've added a crime scene photograph of the green container that was used to conceal Peaches Doe's torso.
+In the bottom-right corner, we've added a crime scene photograph of the green container that was used to conceal the victim's torso.

 On June 28th, 1997, the Department of Environmental Conservation held a fishing clinic for children at McDonald Pond.